-As of December 2009 driving while under the influence of any drug is now an offence in Queensland.
-Random roadside drug testing takes place in conjunction with RBT’s all across Queensland.
+As of December 2009 driving while under the influence of any drug is now an offence in Queensland known as drug driving.
+There are two possible drug driving charges either;

 To test for drug driving Queensland Police will ask for a saliva sample for the purpose of testing for:

 If the preliminary saliva test is negative you will be free to go immediately.
 If a drug is detected in your system (positive result) you will be taken to a police station for a second saliva test.
 If the second test is again positive for drugs your driver’s license will be suspended for 24 hours.
 The remaining saliva sample will be sent to a laboratory and following the result you may be notified and charged with a traffic offence of drug driving.
 A person caught with these drugs in their system will normally be charged with driving whilst a relevant drug is in the system.